The Idea of You: Plot

-As August Moon's European tour goes on, Solène continues supporting Hayes, and the pair continues to be intimate in their hotels.
+As the tour continues, Solène and Hayes deepen their relationship.
 When the band vacations in the south of France, Solène becomes uncomfortable about her age in relation to the other women traveling with them.
-Other members of the band tell her that Hayes's dedication of a song to her is a tactic they use to impress women and that Hayes has previously pursued relationships with older women.
+Hayes's bandmate Ollie and the others tell her that his dedication of a song to her is a tactic they use to impress women and that Hayes has previously pursued relationships with older women.
 Solène, feeling misled and disillusioned about the relationship, abruptly returns to Los Angeles.
-Daniel, who has heard about Solène's relationship, questions her about it, but she denies that she and Hayes were together.
+Daniel, who heard from an acquaintance that he spotted Solène and Hayes together in Paris, questions her about it, but she denies that she and Hayes are in a romantic relationship.

-Soon afterward, paparazzi photos of the relationship surface online, causing Solène to attract large amounts of unwanted attention.
-When she goes to pick Izzy up at camp, her daughter is furious at having been lied to but forgives her mother.
-Solène goes to a recording studio where Hayes is working, and they rekindle their relationship, beginning to date publicly.
+Soon afterward, photos of the relationship surface online, causing Solène to attract large amounts of sexist and ageist abuse.
+When she picks Izzy up at camp, her daughter is furious at having been lied to, but forgives her mother.
+She encourages Solène to visit the recording studio where Hayes is working, and they rekindle their relationship, beginning to date publicly.
 She and her family delete their social media accounts.

 Daniel expresses concern to Solène about the impact of their relationship on Izzy, who is facing challenges at school as a result.
 Following a trip to New York, Hayes returns, and Solène ends the relationship once more.
-However, Hayes visits her home again, suggesting that they should reconsider resuming their relationship in five years once Izzy has completed her schooling.
-During this encounter, Hayes leaves his watch with Solène once again.
+However, Hayes visits her home again, and they declare their love for each other.
+He suggests that they should reconsider resuming their relationship in five years once Izzy has completed her schooling.
+As he departs, Hayes leaves his watch behind again.

-Five years later, with Izzy now living in Chicago, Solène sees Hayes performing on The Graham Norton Show, where he mentions plans to visit Los Angeles.
+Five years later, with Izzy now studying in Chicago, Solène sees Hayes performing on The Graham Norton Show, where he mentions plans to visit Los Angeles.
 He returns to the gallery, where they share a joyous, tearful reunion.